 The goal of this study is to contribute to the debate on the role of government spending in shaping the growth process.
-We take the seminal study by Barro (1990) as our point of departure and focus on the government's provision of productive public services to the private sector.
+We follow previous studies to focus on the government's provision of productive public services to the private sector.
 We then take the analysis in three new directions.
 First, we investigate the role of government spending in a scale-invariant Schumpeterian model of endogenous innovation.
 Second, we allow public spending to be the catalyst that precipitates the takeoff of the economy.
 This is a question never raised before in the theoretical work on the growth effects of public spending.
-Third, we postulate a production structure that violates the condition for endogenous growth stressed in Barro (1990), namely, that the economy's reduced-form production function must be linear in the accumulated factor.
-Consequently, our results expand significantly the conditions under which general equilibrium models produce constant exponential growth in steady state, in particular innovation-driven growth that starts at a specific date, accelerates throughout the secular transition, and in steady state is scale invariant and subject to policy action.
+Third, we postulate a production structure with government spending that generates robust endogenous growth by violating the conventional condition for endogenous growth identified by Barro (1990), namely, that the economy's reduced-form production function must be linear in the accumulated factors.
+Consequently, our results expand significantly the conditions under which general-equilibrium growth models produce constant exponential growth in steady state, in particular innovation-driven growth that starts at a specific date, accelerates throughout the secular transition, and in steady state is scale invariant and subject to policy action.